MicrosoftDocs/mixed-reality/mixed-reality-docs/environment-considerations-for-hololens.md

 ## Setting up an environment

 HoloLens devices know how to place stable and accurate holograms by *tracking* users in a space.
 Without proper tracking, the device does not understand the environment or the user within it - so holograms can appear in the wrong places, not appear in the same spot every time, or not appear at all.
+The data used to track users is represented in the *spatial map*.

 Tracking performance is heavily influenced by the environment the user is in, and tuning an environment to induce stable and consistent tracking is an art rather than a science.
 Many different environmental factors are fused together to enable tracking, but as a Mixed Reality developer, there are several factors you can keep in mind to tune a space for better tracking.